reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-backend-server-with-launchdarkly.md

 ### Manage blacklisted Users or IPs on the Fly

 Now we can take a brief look at the JSON type flags as these feature flag values are pretty open-ended.
-LaunchDarkly actually supports a JSON type right out of the box.
-This allows us to pass Object and Array data structures to our application which can then be used to implement light-weight administrative and operational functionality in our web application.
+LaunchDarkly supports a JSON type right out of the box.
+This allows us to pass Object and Array data structures to our application which can then be used to implement lightweight administrative and operational functionality in our web application.

-Let’s consider that we have a server that watches the network IPs that is trying to access the server and somehow it would like to check for blacklisted IPs and then block it from our server.
+Let’s consider that we have a server that watches the network IPs that are trying to access the server and somehow it would like to check for blacklisted IPs and then block them from our server.
 So if we think about it on a very bare minimum we would need the following:

-* a database to store the IP address.
+- a database to store the IP address.
-* an Admin UI to update those IP addresses periodically.
+- an Admin UI to update those IP addresses periodically.
-* a User Access Control around those User Interfaces.
+- a User Access Control around those User Interfaces.
-* a data-access layer as an abstraction to update the database.
+- a data-access layer as an abstraction to update the database.
-* finally, a REST API to integrate with the UI.
+- finally, a REST API to integrate with the UI.

 All of this looks tedious and need a lot of effort to maintain just a list of IP address.
 Well, LaunchDarkly provides us with all of this functionality with almost no effort at all.
 We can just define a flexible data structure and pass those values to be fetched dynamically.
 In this case, we can create an Array of IP addresses as part of JSON variation.
 This helps us to maintain a history of IP-address configuration rather than changing the same value.
-A typical of this feature flag would look something like:
+A type of this feature flag would look something like:

 {{% image alt="JSON multivariate feature flag" src="images/posts/nodejs-launchdarkly/IP_Blacklist.png" %}}